 Patients may begin MOUD in a variety of settings.
-Initial treatment generally occurs in an inpatient or intensive outpatient setting, with 3-5 times/week contact including therapy and social supports in addition to medication.
-After several weeks or months in this initial phase, visits are spaced out and patients are prepared to transition back to their lives as parents, students, employees, and community members.
-This transition can be accompanied by the risk of exposure to people or places that make opioids available to the patient.
+Initial treatment generally occurs in an inpatient or outpatient setting, with 3-5 times/week contact including therapy and social supports in addition to medication.
+After several weeks or months in this initial phase, visits are spaced out and patients transition to a medication maintenance phase and continuing care.
+This transition can be accompanied by the risk of encountering people or places that make opioids available to the patient.
 Therefore, continuing pharmacotherapy is critical to keeping the cravings for opioids at bay.
 Patients who have not been using have also lowered their tolerance and are at increased risk of overdose and death if they do use.

 The bridge approach provides:

 - the community time to heal and develop trust

 - physicians time to become trained in MOUD and build the care management infrastructure into their practice that is necessary to support chronic behavioral health conditions like OUD

 - patients with local access to the medication that is critical to their recovery and survival

 A crucial element of a bridge program’s success is that the providers giving temporary support be engaged with the community before and during the program.
 Engagement includes periodic visits to the community to meet with PCPs, treatment programs, patients, and community members.
 This builds mutual understanding and respect that ultimately creates a new foundation of trust on which to rebuild local access to care.